EIF4B: Function

-eIF4B has been shown to interact with and stimulate the activity of eIF4A and bind to the eIF3 complex through the eIF3A subunit.
+eIF4B has been shown to interact with and stimulate the enzymatic/RNA helicase activity of eIF4A, also increasing its RNA and ATP binding activity, and bind to the eIF3 complex through the eIF3A subunit.
 This interaction results in the recruitment of the eukaryotic small ribosomal subunit (40S) to the mRNA which will in turn set the stage for the later steps leading to elongation.